international employment law firm alliance L&E Global

 Employees shall not be discriminated against due to their ethnicity, race, gender or religious belief.

 According to the PRC Labour Law, employees shall not be discriminated against due to their ethnicity, race, gender or religious belief.
 The Regulation on Employment Service and Employment Management formulated by the Ministry of Human Resource and Social Security further expands the scope of protection, and specifies that employees shall also not be discriminated against due to disability or for migrating from rural areas.
 Also, employers shall not refuse to employ a job candidate on the basis that he or she is a carrier of any infectious pathogen unless otherwise provided by laws and regulations.
-Particularly, an employer is forbidden to include provisions in its labour contracts or internal policies restricting the rights of its female employees to marry and reproduce.
+Particularly, an employer is forbidden to include provisions in its employment contracts or internal policies restricting the rights of its female employees to marry and reproduce.
 If a female employee believes her right to marry or give birth has been violated, she may bring a case before the court and even seek compensation.

 Protections Against Harassment

 Harassment in China is mainly addressed as sexual harassment in legislation.
-The 2022 PRC Protection of Women’s Rights and Interests Law explicitly states that sexual harassment of women against their will by verbal, written, image, physical behavior, or other means shall be prohibited.
+The 2022 PRC Protection of Women’s Rights and Interests Law explicitly states that sexual harassment of women against their will by verbal, written, image, physical behaviour, or other means shall be prohibited.
 An aggrieved woman may lodge complaints with relevant entities and state organs.

-According to the 2022 PRC Protection of Women’s Rights and Interests Law, an employer shall take the following measures to prevent and stop sexual harassment of women: (1) formulating rules and systems prohibiting sexual harassment; (2) specifying a responsible department or person; (3) conducting education and training activities to prevent and stop sexual harassment; (4) taking necessary security measures; (5) publishing complaint telephone numbers and emails, and keeping complaint channels unimpeded; (6) establishing and improving investigation and resolution procedures, resolving disputes in a timely manner, and protecting the privacy and personal information of parties; (7) supporting and assisting aggrieved women in lawful enforcement of rights, and providing them with psychological counseling when necessary; (8) other reasonable measures to prevent and stop sexual harassment.
+According to the 2022 PRC Protection of Women’s Rights and Interests Law, an employer shall take the following measures to prevent and stop sexual harassment of women: (1) formulating rules and policies prohibiting sexual harassment; (2) specifying a responsible department or person; (3) conducting education and training activities to prevent and stop sexual harassment; (4) taking necessary security measures; (5) publishing complaint telephone numbers and emails, and keeping complaint channels unimpeded; (6) establishing and improving investigation and resolution procedures, resolving disputes in a timely manner, and protecting the privacy and personal information of parties; (7) supporting and assisting aggrieved women in lawful enforcement of rights, and providing them with psychological counselling when necessary; (8) other reasonable measures to prevent and stop sexual harassment.

 The Rules on Elimination of Sexual Harassment in the Workplace (Reference Text) was issued on 8 March 2023 for reference on the formulation and improvement of relevant rules and regulations by employers.
 The reference text clarifies the definition of sexual harassment, public commitments, publicity and training, employee reports and complaints, investigation and handling, and trade union participation in supervision.